zeerakahmed/makhzan/README.md

 All text has been converted from a variety of original formats into text files encoded in Unicode.
 The following patterns are generally followed:

-- Each file in `text` represents a piece of work by one author.
+- Each file in `/text` represents a piece of work by one author.
 A book with a single set of author(s) is for example, represented by one file.
 A magazine or journal with a separate author(s) for each piece is represented by a separate file for each piece.
 - A paragraph of text is represented as a single line of text with a new line character at the end
 - Titles are presented on separate lines
 - For pieces of text with multiple sections (such as a book with multiple chapters), an empty line indicates a section break.